stomp/stomp-spec/src/stomp-specification-1.1.md

 and many features such as destination naming and reliability semantics are implementation specific.

-In this specification we will notes features which are not defined for STOMP 1.1.
+In this specification we will note features of servers which are not explicitly defined by STOMP 1.1.
 You should consult your STOMP server's documentation for the implementation specific details of these features.

 ## Conformance